- Region: Asturias.

 This is an impressive karst landscape with many chasms and sinkholes and there are also high moorlands, pastures and also chestnut plantations.
 Redes Natural Park is home to all the characteristic species of the north of the peninsula such as the brown bear, capercaillie and Iberian wolf as well as the largest populations of chamois and deer in Asturias.

-One of the most visited places in the park is the plain of Brañagallones, a typical braña vaqueira (mountain shelter for farmers and animals) where there is now a mountain refuge for hikers.
+One of the most visited places in the park is the plain of Brañagallones. here you can find the typical braña vaqueira (mountain shelter for farmers and animals) where there is now a mountain refuge for hikers.

 The vegetation is dominated by forests of beech and oak especially in the upper parts of the basins of the Nalón and Ponga rivers.
 Holly, yew and ferns such as Trichomanes speciosum are also present.
 In the Llagu Ubales area the reed fern (Isoetes velatum) is present.
 This is a species of ecological value, highly protected and can also found in the Arbás Lagoon.
 In the area of the Pico Vamartín peat bogs there is a population of woolly reed (Eriophorum angustifolium) which is the only one existing in Asturias.